spences10/scottspence.com/posts/cookie-based-theme-selection-in-sveltekit-with-daisyui.md

 Firefox stating: "Cookie does not have a proper SameSite attribute value".

-So, Firefox is saying "Cookie does not have a proper SameSite attribute value", it's the browser's way of asking for more instructions on how to use the site's cookies.
+So, Firefox is saying it needs more instructions on how to use the site's cookies.

 Cookies are like reminders, or in this case a way of telling the browser the users preference.
 The `SameSite` attribute is a rule that